BlackBerry? Like, so not cool, say young users

 “People want a simple messaging service but they also want secondary offerings, be it gaming, shopping, or platform sharing, and that is where the money comes in,” he said, citing Kakao’s successful promotion on gaming apps.

-WeChat has more than 300 million users and is used by over half of Chinese smartphone users.
+WeChat has over 300 million users and is used by over half of Chinese smartphone users.
 It has denied any plans to spinoff from Tencent.
 Reuters was awaiting a reply to an email to the company seeking more information.

-Kakao, which carries a version of the popular game “Candy Crush Saga,” has about 90 million users.
-It could not be immediately reached to comment.
-(Additional reporting by Alastair Sharp; Editing by Mark Potter)
+Kakao, which carries a version of the popular game “Candy Crush Saga”, has about 90 million users.
+It could not be immediately reached for comment.

+( This refile changes Kik CEO’s name to Ted Livingston from Tim)